 11. Buy antiques at Portobello Road Market

-Here is the world’s largest antiques market which boasts over 1000 stalls and shops who sell unique collectables and antiques.
+Here is the world’s largest antiques market which boasts over 1000 stalls and shops that sell unique collectables and antiques.
 If you’re looking for something special to commemorate your time in Great Britain, here’s the place!
 There’s also a huge amount of retro and vintage clothes on sale, some at amazingly cheap prices.

 12. Absorb the alternative vibe of Brick Lane